mmozeiko/pkgi/README.md

   You need to install the [npdrm_free][] plugin in VSH, or install games as ISO.

-5. I want to play PSM Games!

-  You need to install the [NoPsmDrm][] plugin and follow the setup instructions.
-  After installing a PSM game, you'll need to refresh your livearea.
-You can do that by booting into the recovery menu and selecting `Rebuild Database`.
-  This will also reset your livearea layout.
-To enable psm downloads and prove that you read this readme, add "psm_disclaimer_yes_i_read_the_readme" and the name of the needed plugin to the config file.

-6. The PSM Games don't work.
+5. The PSM Games don't work.

   If you followed the instructions for [NoPsmDrm][], you can try to activate your account for psm games using
   [NoPsmDrm Fixer](https://github.com/Yoti/psv_npdrmfix).

-7. I don't want to loose my livearea layout/This is too much effort, there should be a better way.

-  Warning: This method may **format** your memory card, if you're not careful.

-  Well yes, there is.
-You can trigger a database refresh by removing `ux0:id.dat` and rebooting.

-  But: When using a Slim or a PS TV and an official memory card, you'll be asked if you "want to transfer the data on the internal memory card to the removable memory card".
-  If you press "Yes" here, your memory card will be **formatted**.
-Just press "No".
-In case you're using a Fat, SD2VITA or USB storage, there's no risk.

-8. I'VE ADDED THE PSM URL TO THE CONFIG AND THERES NO MENU OPTION!!

-  Please read this Q&A carefully

-9. I'm getting HttpError: sceHttpSendRequest failed error when trying to refresh!
+6. I'm getting HttpError: sceHttpSendRequest failed error when trying to refresh!

   Vita consoles on firmwares 3.60-3.65 do not support TLS 1.2 that some website force on users.
   In order to fix the issue simply install [iTLS-Enso](https://github.com/SKGleba/iTLS-Enso).

-10. Can't download Updates or DLCs on my PSTV
+7. Can't download Updates or DLCs on my PSTV

   This error is caused by AntiBlackList.
 To fix it, completely undo then uninstall AntiBlackList and install [DolcePolce](https://forum.devchroma.nl/index.php/topic,58.0.html) plugin instead.